Jason Osborne (politician): Political positions

-Free state project

-Osborne moved to New Hampshire in 2010 from Ohio as part of the Free State Project.

 Abortion

 In 2017, Osborne voted for SB 66, which authorizes murder charges for an individual who causes the death of a fetus.
 In 2021, he voted for HB 625, which prohibits abortions after 24 weeks.
-He has also voted to repeal New Hampshire buffer-zone law and against requiring insurance plans that cover maternity benefits that include coverage for emergency or elective abortion services.
+He has also voted to repeal New Hampshire buffer zone law and against requiring insurance plans that cover maternity benefits to include coverage for emergency or elective abortion services.
 In 2022, Osborne voted with Democrats to table HB 1477, a bill that would have prohibited abortion upon the detection of a fetal heartbeat.

-Education

-Despite indicating a belief that public-school staff are "keeping secrets from [parents]," and despite insinuating educators' impropriety around issues of gender identity and sexual preference, Osborne admitted that he "[doesn't] want to even pretend to know" that this is actually happening.
-This unsubstantiated claim is part of a nationwide Republican effort to smear educators as "grooming" students for sexual assault.
-Osborne's concerns, similar to those of fellow N.H.
-Republican Representative Terry Roy, don't seem to extend to former Representative Eric Schleien, who admitted to a 2018 assault on a 16 year old.
-Osborne and Schleien, fellow Free Staters, both began serving in the N.H.
-House of Representatives in the 2014 term.
-Schleien resigned prior to the 2018 elections amid unwelcome publicity of his crime.
-Osborne sat for an interview on Schleien's podcast in 2020.